nipreps/sdcflows/docs/methods.rst

 The process is divided in two steps.
-First, the two images to be aligned (anatomical and one or more EPI sources) are prepared for registration, including a linear pre-alignment of both, calculation of a 3D EPI *reference* map, intensity/histogram enhancement, and *deobliquing* (meaning, for images were the physical coordinates axes and the data array axes are not aligned, the physical coordinates are rotated to align with the data array).
+First, the two images to be aligned (anatomical and one or more EPI sources) are prepared for registration, including a linear pre-alignment of both, calculation of a 3D EPI *reference* map, intensity/histogram enhancement, and *deobliquing* (meaning, for images where the physical coordinates axes and the data array axes are not aligned, the physical coordinates are rotated to align with the data array).
 Such a preprocessing is implemented in :py:func:`init_syn_preprocessing_wf`.